 Horses and Healing

 Wasatch Crest partners with Eagala certified Equine Therapy Specialist, Jolene Greene, LCSW, to offer bi-weekly equine therapy sessions for clients.
-As part of Wasatch Crest’s recreational therapy program, equine therapy outings help clients heal from addiction, behavioral disorders, depression, anxiety, and trauma.
+As part of Wasatch Crest’s experiential therapy program, equine therapy outings help clients heal from addiction, behavioral disorders, depression, anxiety, and trauma.
 Amazingly intuitive animals, horses are able to connect with humans on a unique level, while providing therapeutic takeaways for clients each time they meet.

 Equine Therapy Sessions